All Episodes

 Clinton's comments came in an interview with PBS late Monday.

-Amid reports, the Pentagon has asked General Stanley McCrystall to delay a request for more troops.
+Amid reports, the Pentagon has asked General Stanley McChrystal to delay a request for more troops.

 Clinton expressed respect for McChrystal's assessment that the U.S. would likely lose without more forces, but I can only tell you there are other assessments from very expert military analysts who have worked in counterinsurgencies that are the exact opposite.

-Well, okay, that's settled because Hillary Clinton's smartest woman in the world.
+Well, okay, that's settled because Hillary Clinton is the smartest woman in the world.

-And Hillary Crystal, or Hillary Clinton says a general doesn't know what he's talking about.
+And Hillary Crystal, or Hillary Clinton says the general doesn't know what he's talking about.

 Are we comforted?

-Are we made to feel better about Mrs. Clinton?
+Are we made to feel better about Mrs. Clinton says the general doesn't know what he's talking about?

 In the meantime, Condoleezza Rice has them flipping backwards over at the Huffing and Puffington Post.